Peninsular Paper Dam on the Huron River in Ypsilanti

 HRWC is supporting the City in planning for the dam removal, the restoration of the river, and the revitalization of Pen Park.
 More specifically, HRWC is providing technical expertise, advice, assistance with fundraising and funding, and facilitation.
 Guest blogger and engineer Janeen McDermott wrote a great blog describing the dam removal process.
 All decisions are made by the City.

 HRWC’s role is to help make sure the project is safe, transparent, and improves ecological and public health.
-HRWC and the City of Ypsilanti are currently administering the process of designing the removal, which includes analyzing the sediment, depth and shape of the impoundment, and infrastructure that will be affected by the removal.
-The Michigan Department of Natural Resources Fisheries Habitat Grant Program has provided funding for this phase of the dam removal into October 2023.
+HRWC and the City of Ypsilanti are currently administering the process of designing the removal, which includes phase one: analyzing the sediment, depth and shape of the impoundment, and infrastructure that will be affected by the removal.
+The Michigan Department of Natural Resources Fisheries Habitat Grant Program provided funding for this phase of the dam removal into October 2023.
+This first phase is complete and the engineers shared findings at the April 2024 Ypsilanti City Council meeting — HRWC also shared an update on the status of funding and next steps.
+Here is a link to the presentation given at this meeting.
+(The project has received additional funding since this presentation was given.
+For a quick summary of this presentation and an update on funding check out this Pen Dam Update blog.

 Plans Include Keeping the Peninsular Paper Mill Powerhouse